Breaking Up Is Hard To Do: How to Fire Your Assistant, Website Designer, etc.

 There must be something in the air.
-Three of my clients called me this week to talk about firing an employee or subcontractor.
+Three of my clients called me this week to talk about firing a subcontractor.
 One client asked me, "Can you please write an article about this so I know what to do?"
 And thus this article was born.

-Terminating an employee or subcontractor is never easy, but it helps to know why and how to do it.
+Terminating a subcontractor is never easy, but it helps to know why and how to do it.
 With this checklist, you should be able to get through it with grace and confidence.

 Determine Why You Are Firing Them